Moustikitos/ark-zen/README.md

 ```
 ## Specific tweak

 You should tweak the ``env.CORE_TRANSACTION_POOL_MAX_PER_SENDER`` value to fit the number of voter.
-If not, part of payroll will be counsiderred as spam.
+If not, part of payroll will be considered as spam.

 For example, if your delegate is upvoted by 100 wallets, set the value to 110 (100+10%) :
 ```bash